Prof. dr. Joep van den Berckenprize

-The selection of candidates and the award ceremony takes place under the responsibility of a committee chaired by the president of the association.
-This commitee is determined on an ad hoc basis, with a proviso that the committee members have no involvement with the registered candidates.
-A committee of prominent toxicologists evaluates the dissertations and selects the winner.
-During the annual meeting of the NVT, the winner explains his research during a short presentation (about 15 minutes).
-Participation is open to researchers who have defended their dissertation in the year prior to the annual meeting.
+The evaluation of candidates and the award ceremony takes place under the responsibility of a committee installed and chaired by the president of the association.
+This committee is installed on an ad hoc basis, with a provision that the committee members have no involvement with the nominated candidates.
+This committee of prominent toxicologists evaluates the dissertations and selects the winner.
+During the annual meeting of the NVT, the winner presents his/her research during a short presentation (about 15 minutes).

 PROCEDURE AND EVALUATION

-The evaluation committee has the JvB-prize.
-It applies that at least two thirds of the people who sit in the evaluation committee are behind the decision.
-The assessment committee will submit a short written note to the NVT board explain the reasoning behind the selection of the winner of the Joep van den Berckenprize.
+The evaluation committee selects the winner, where at least two thirds of the evaluation committee must agree on the selected candidate.
+The assessment committee will submit a short written note to the NVT board to explain the reasoning behind the selection of the winner of the Joep van den Berckenprize.

-The winner of the JvB Prize will be announced to members at the Annual Meeting of the NVT, after which the winner will give a presentation on his/her doctoral research.
+The winner of the Joep van den Berckenprize will be announced to members at the Annual Meeting of the NVT, after which the winner will give a presentation on his/her doctoral research.

 The main evaluation criteria are:

 The research presented is innovative, but may be based on previous research within the group.
-The research is top-ranked in the discipline or demonstrably innovative in its own discipline.
+The research surpasses disciplines or is demonstrably innovative in its own discipline.